Brownster/asterisk-freepbx/README.md

 "AllowOverride None" - change this to "AllowOverride ALL".

-service apache2 restart
+service apache2 start

+/etc/init.d/mysql start

+amportal reload

+After that freepbx we browse to:

+http://ip adress of docker host:8009/html/admin/config.php

-After that freepbx seems to be happy - once you have updated the modules of freepbx.
+- once you have updated the modules of freepbx you are good to go.

-You can find the current version at (now old):
+You can find the current built version at (now old):

 https://registry.hub.docker.com/u/brownster/freepbx12021/